 6. Do I need to make any changes to my company information?

-You need to officially notify the state if you make any key changes (such as your business address, company name, board members, etc.) to your corporation or LLC.
+You need to officially notify the state if you make any key changes (such as your business address, company name, board members, etc.) to your C Corporation or LLC.
 The proper documentation for this is called the Articles of Amendment.
+This must be done to keep the state up to date on the current operations of the business.

-7. Have I registered my company in CorpNet’s Compliance Portal, so I can start getting my tax and compliance alerts throughout the year?
+7. Have I registered my company for tax and compliance alerts throughout the year?

 In a way, this last question is the answer to the other six that came before it.
 Using CorpNet’s Compliance Portal is a wonderful way to get the peace of mind that your business is on top of all it needs to do to be compliant.
 It will keep you in the know about all your critical filings and due dates.
 It doesn’t get much easier than that!

 As an entrepreneur, I understand the challenges of keeping up with compliance requirements.
 It’s daunting for time-crunched small business owners who are responsible for all aspects of starting and running their businesses.
-But compliance is extremely important to avoid penalties, which could be financially and legally debilitating.
+However, compliance is extremely important to avoid penalties, which could be financially and legally debilitating.
 It pays to make it a priority.

 Want to make compliance as uncomplicated and convenient as possible?
 Consider using CorpNet to handle processing all your registrations and filings.
 We’re available to create and submit documentation for you in all 50 United States.